- Download our Moving to Sydney Guide (PDF)

 Public transport in Sydney

 Sydney has a comprehensive suburban train network run by Sydney Trains.
 The rail service consists of a number of railway lines, most of which run through the city centre.
 The suburbs and the city centre are well serviced by these trains.

 Sydney Ferries is the government-owned organisation that operates the commuter and tourist ferries on Sydney Harbour and Parramatta River.
-Harbour ferries are the most used by commuters on a daily basis.
-At low tide, the ferries cannot operate and buses must be used instead.
+Harbour ferries are a popular option among daily commuters.

 Taxis in Sydney